Q: How can patent owners best enforce their rights in your jurisdiction?

 The grant of a preliminary (interim) injunction requires ascertaining where the balance of convenience lies.
 The patentee must show that there is a serious issue to be tried.
 The court must determine whether damages would be an adequate remedy for the patentee.
 If not, the court must consider the adequacy of the patentee’s cross-undertaking in damages.
 If there is no adequate remedy for either side, then the court must consider all other relevant factors, including the status quo.

-Except in the context of pharmaceutical patents, where generic entrants are expected to ‘clear the way’, it has been difficult for patentees to demonstrate that they will suffer irreparable harm.
+Except in the context of pharmaceutical patents, where generic entrants are expected to ‘clear the way’, it can be difficult for patentees to demonstrate that they will suffer irreparable harm.
 As a result, interim injunctions are rarely granted.

 Q: What is the realistic timescale to get a decision at first instance from the initiation of proceedings?

-Without expedition and for a standard action, it should be possible to get a first-instance decision within 12 to 14 months of proceedings being issued.
+For a straightforward action, it should be possible to get a first-instance decision within 12 to 14 months of proceedings being issued.

 Q: How much should a litigant budget for in order to take a case through to a decision at first instance?

-For a straightforward case where validity and infringement are in issue, a party should budget for the costs to exceed £600,000 (including the fees of the legal team and experts, as well as court fees and other disbursements).
-For more complex or valuable cases, costs can exceed £1 million.
+For a straightforward case where validity and infringement are in issue, a party should budget for the costs to exceed £650,000 (including the fees of the legal team and experts, as well as court fees and other disbursements).
+For more complex or valuable cases, costs can exceed £1 million, sometimes significantly.